Logic-Flow/docs/docs/en/api/nodeModelApi.md

 ## getProperties

-Get the properties of a node
+Get the properties of a node.

 This method is not allowed to be overridden.